tkimdev/nextjs-landing-page/README.md

 # Next.js Landing Page

-A Preminum Next JS React Business Portfolio Landing Page provided by Next.js Startup Template.
+A Next JS React Business Portfolio Landing Page provided by Next.js Startup Template.

 Coded the React portion of each section & component from scratch.